10 of the Best Train Trips

 10) The Maple Leaf Train

-The Maple Leaf Train is a nine-hour trip from Penn Station in New York to the tumbling cascades of Niagra.
-Maple Leaf’s route is one of the most exhilarating scenic views of the country.
+The Maple Leaf Train is a nine-hour trip from Penn Station in New York City to the tumbling cascades of Niagra.
+Maple Leaf’s route is one of the most exhilarating scenic railroad views of the country.
 The rail winds its way along the beautiful Hudson Valley.
 The breath-taking views are the reason most people prefer to commute to Manhattan by train rather than reside in the city.

 The trip will also take you through the state capital Albany and the wonderfully-named Schenectady.
 You'll also get to admire the scenic views of New York’s Wine Country.
 You can enjoy the view from your large window as the train navigates through the vineyards.
 The train then takes a turn to the west and goes through the gorges of the Finger Lakes region.